teusH/MySense/PyCom/README.md

 ## PyCom programming
 The PyCom boards are using MicroPython (see http://docs.micropython.org/en/latest/pyboard/).
 MicroPython is an embedded Python 3 alike scripting language.

+A guide to set up (your first steps with the Pycom module) the PyCom Lopy is available from the PyCom website: <a href="https://docs.pycom.io/gettingstarted/introduction.html">Getting Started"</a>.
+Make sure to install the latest PyCom firmware.
+Try to <a href="https://docs.pycom.io/gettingstarted/programming/examples.html">print 'Hello World'</a> from micro python `>>> print("Hello World")`, <a href="https://docs.pycom.io/gettingstarted/programming/first-project.html">blink the RGB led and erase/cleanup the PyCom `/flash' file system</a>.

 ## WiFi SECURITY
 Default the PyCom board will enable WiFi as Access Point with standard public known access passwords en telnet/ftp credentials.
 MAKE SURE you change this to avoid the use of the controller by anyone.
 See how to's: